princello/GePMI/README.md

 GePMI (Generating inter-individual similarity distribution for Personal Microbiome Identification(PMI))

 ## Quick Tutorial
+### Input file
+Similarity matrix，like test-100-18-10000.csv
+### Running script
 `python GePMI.py -i test-100-18-10000.csv -o output`
 ### Output files
-detail.txt:Values of each Test sample in Target sample inter-individual similarity distribution

-result.txt:Identification of Test sample and Target sample from one individual under threshold
+result.txt: Identification of Test sample and Target sample from one individual under threshold

+The first column shows the target samples used to generate the distribution;
+The following columns are test samples which are significantly similar to the target samples，That is to say, GePMI judgment this(theses) test(s) and target sample come from the same individual

+detail.txt: Values(MinHash similarity, GePMI p_values, GePMI q_values) of each Test sample in Target sample inter-individual similarity distribution

 ## 0.Preparation(Optional)
 down sample to the same size